fin-hypergrid/core/CONTRIBUTING.md

 * Make sure you have added the necessary [tests](https://github.com/openfin/fin-hypergrid/tree/master/test) for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.
+* Test your changes in all IE11, Opera, Chrome, Chrome 40, Firefox

 ### Documentation